rajeshdhar007/redhat-openshift-training/Module01-05-Deploying and Managing OpenShift Container Storage.md

+# Deploying and Managing OpenShift Container Storage
-# In this lab you will learn how to:
+## In this lab you will learn how to:
 * Configure and deploy containerized Ceph and NooBaa
 * Validate deployment of containerized Ceph and NooBaa
 * Deploy the Rook toolbox to run Ceph and RADOS commands